Markov-Andrey/Sweet-Castle/README.md

 - Traits were used to render identical pieces of code
 - Livewire:
 - Comments are updated (polymorphic model in case of scaling)
 - CRUD rewritten with Livewire and Alpine JS.
 Everything is updated without reloading the page.
+Delete method also cleans up the image